vitalets/playwright-bdd/README.md

 > If there is an external `cucumber.js` config file, it is also merged into configuration.

 #### Multiple projects
 You can use `playwright-bdd` with multiple [Playwright projects](https://playwright.dev/docs/test-projects).
-For that just provide separate `defineBddConfig()` for each project:
+For that just provide separate `defineBddConfig()` configuration for each project:

 ```ts
 // playwright.config.ts